visciang/telegram/README.md

 ## Sending files

-If a API parameter has a InputFile type and you want to send a local file, for example a photo stored locally at "/tmp/photo.jpg", just wrap the parameter value in a tuple `{:file, "/tmp/photo.jpg"}`.
-If the file content is in memory wrap it in `{:file_content, data, "photo.jpg"}` tuple.
+If an API parameter has a `InputFile` type and you want to send a local file, for example a photo stored at "/tmp/photo.jpg", just wrap the parameter value in a `{:file, "/tmp/photo.jpg"}` tuple.
+If the file content is in memory wrap it in a `{:file_content, data, "photo.jpg"}` tuple.

 ### [sendPhoto](https://core.telegram.org/bots/api#sendphoto)